Science Fair Projects

 Abstract

 The objective: This experiment had two objectives.
 1. The first objective was to determine whether plants could survive in a simulated Martian-like environment.
 2. The second was to find whether plants could change the atmosphere from carbon dioxide to oxygen.
 The first hypothesis was that the plants would survive, but not thrive.
-The second, was that they would partially change the atmosphere.
+The second, was that they would partially change the atmosphere

 Methods/Materials

-Three terrariums were built.
-Different soils were researched and combined to create a mixture that would replicate the Martian soil.
-Three types of plants were chosen and planted in each terrarium.
-Carbon Dioxide was introduced into the two Martian terrariums.
-The plant growth, oxygen level, and carbon dioxide level were monitored for ten days.
 Oxygen probes and carbon dioxide probes were used to measure the gas levels in each terrarium.
 A computer program called LoggerPro was used with the probes to create charts of the daily gas levels.

 Results